witnet/witnet-rust/docs/architecture/managers/sessions-manager.md

 # Sessions Manager

 The __sessions manager__ is the actor that handles incoming (inbound) and outgoing (outbound) sessions.
 Its responsibilities include:

-- Create new sessions
+- Create new sessions (i.e. starting a [session] actor)
 - Register / unregister new sessions
 - Keep track of the status of the sessions
 - Periodically check the number of outgoing connections.
 If less than the configured number of outgoing peers, the sessions manager will:
   - Request a new peer address from the [`PeersManager`][peers_manager].
   - Send a message to the [`ConnectionsManager`][connections_manager] to request a new TCP connection to that peer.

 The __sessions manager__ is the actor that encapsulates the logic of the __sessions__ library, defined under the subcrate `witnet_p2p`.
 The library allows to manage the sessions collection present at the Witnet node.

 ## State